Do you need a Dermatology appointment?

-- Melanoma appears as dark, either brown or black, lesions.
+- Appears as dark, either brown or black, lesions.

 - Be observant of any moles changing size, shape, elevation, or color.

-- Melanoma is the most serious type of skin cancer.
+- The most serious type of skin cancer.

 - Allowed to grow, melanoma can spread quickly to other parts of the body.
 This can be deadly.